Use the AccessAlly Pro plugin to show course progress in WordPress for your course or membership users.

 - Text – Totally customizable with basic HTML, this objective type must be manually checked off by the user once they’ve completed the objective specifications.

-- Video – This objective type works with any video that is uploaded through YouTube, Vimeo, or Wistia.
+- Media – This objective type works with any video that is uploaded through YouTube, Vimeo, Wistia, Amazon AWS video, locally-hosted video, and locally hosted audio.
 Users manually mark this objective “complete” after they’ve watched the video embedded on the page.
 You can also configure this objective to automatically mark itself complete after the user watches a certain portion of the video.

 - Quiz – AccessAlly Pro allows you to create quizzes, which can also be used as objectives.
 When the user completes the quiz, the corresponding objective is automatically checked off.